rstudio/shiny/_includes/tutorial/shiny-text.md

 The first example had a single numeric input specified using a slider and a single plot output.
 This example has a bit more going on: two inputs and two types of textual output.

-If you try changing the number of observations to another value you'll see a demonstration of one of the most important attributes of Shiny applications -- inputs and outputs are connected together "live" and changes are propagated immediately (like a spreadsheet).
-In this case rather than the entire page being reloaded just the table view is updated when the number of observations change.
+If you try changing the number of observations to another value, you'll see a demonstration of one of the most important attributes of Shiny applications: inputs and outputs are connected together "live" and changes are propagated immediately (like a spreadsheet).
+In this case, rather than the entire page being reloaded, just the table view is updated when the number of observations change.

 Here is the user interface definition for the application.
-Notice in particular that the `sidebarPanel` and `mainPanel` functions now take two arguments (corresponding to the two inputs and two outputs displayed):
+Notice in particular that the `sidebarPanel` and `mainPanel` functions are now called with two arguments (corresponding to the two inputs and two outputs displayed):

 #### ui.R